Odyssey Jones: WWE (2019–2024)

 In June 2018, Palmer attended a try-out with the professional wrestling promotion WWE.
 In February 2019, he was hired by WWE and assigned to the WWE Performance Center in Orlando, Florida for training.
 In May 2019, Palmer set an 800 lb trap bar deadlift record at the WWE Performance Center Combine, beating the previous record of 775 lb held by Otis.
 He wrestled his first match on November 7, 2019, losing to Dexter Lumis at a house show in Ocala, Florida under his birth name.
 He wrestled a handful of matches in late-2019 and early-2020 before going on hiatus for over a year.

 Palmer returned to the ring in July 2021 under the new ring name of "Odyssey Jones", wrestling dark matches at WWE SmackDown tapings.
 He wrestled his first televised match on the July 6 episode of WWE 205 Live, defeating Grayson Waller.
 On July 20, he wrestled his first televised WWE NXT match, defeating Andre Chase in the first round of the WWE NXT Breakout Tournament.
 He defeated Trey Baxter in the semi-finals before losing to Carmelo Hayes in the finals.
 Jones then spent the rest of the year on NXT engaging in feuds with heels such as Andre Chase and the Diamond Mine.
 In January 2022, Palmer ruptured his patellar tendon during a match with Saurav Gurjar; he underwent surgery later that month.

 Jones returned on the October 25, 2022 show of NXT, inviting Edris Enofé and Malik Blade to a party.
 The next week, he made his in-ring return defeating Javier Bernal.
 In the 2023 WWE Draft, Jones was drafted to the Raw brand.
 In September 2023, he took part in the Superstar Spectacle in Hyderabad, India, losing to Bron Breakker.
 In the 2024 WWE Draft in April, Jones was once again drafted to the Raw brand; he debuted in August 2024, starting a program with The New Day.

 In September 2024, after allegations of domestic abuse were made against him, Jones was abruptly removed from WWE television and subsequently fired by WWE.
-In January 2025, Palmer stated that he was innocent, and that he had an injunction in place and was pursuing legal action against his accuser.
-Palmer also stated that he was accepting bookings; in February 2025, he began wrestling on the independent circuit under the ring name "Oddyssey".
+In January 2025, Palmer stated that he was accepting bookings; in February 2025, he began wrestling on the independent circuit under the ring name "Oddyssey".